 For a long time, ‘leadership’ has felt like tender spot in the sector, with increasing pressures on individuals at all levels – and it’s one I’ve poked at a number of times through my research.
 Surely, I kept thinking lately – inspired by reports such as Collaborate’s Exploring The New World – this is the time to consider leadership as a systemic issue in culture, rather than a shopping list of ‘must do better’ topics?

 So I was chuffed to get the chance to do a little of that and examine leadership approaches across the Creative People and Places (CPP) network.
 For my research, I interviewed people from all 21 CPP projects, plus some ‘alumni’, some social sector leaders and thinkers.
 I also read a massive pile of the even more massive mountain of writing on leadership.
 My work has also been informed by a collaboration between the CPP network and Clore Leadership on a leadership development day.
-The research is now at an advanced stage and a paper will be published later in the autumn.
+The research is now at an advanced stage and a paper will be published here.

 The network has built on strands of leadership thinking that might be called de-centralising and ‘anti-heroic’